TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 24/Joshua 24.16.md

 ---

-And the people answered and said, Far be it from us that we should forsake Jehovah, to serve other gods;
+The people answered, "Far be it from us that we should forsake Yahweh, to serve other gods;